pfroysdon/pfroysdon.github.io/_pages/reading-rack.md

 - [T.S.
 Eliot: The Complete Poems and Plays](https://amzn.to/3LCaXX3) 06/15
 - [Robert Frost: Collected Poems, Prose, and Plays](https://amzn.to/3Z7ZsK6) 01/09
 - [Whitman: Poetry and Prose](https://amzn.to/3yTIjJt) 01/09

-Note: The Amazon links on this page are "Amazon Associate" links.
-As an Amazon Associate, I earn from qualifying purchases.